VerseXuShuwei/rice_detection_project/README.md

 1. **Feature Critic with ImageNet features** — Pretrained features see healthy and diseased tiles as nearly identical (cosine sim gap: −0.0009).
 ImageNet provides no meaningful prior for rice pathology.

-2. **Spatial NMS** — With 50% tile overlap, IoU never reaches the 0.7 threshold across scales.
-Effectively a no-op.
+2. **Spatial NMS** — Limited effectiveness With tile overlap.
 Replaced with Scale Diversity.

-3. **Negative Rejection loss** — Gradient direction ("don't be disease") conflicts with Top-1 CE ("be this disease"), causing progressive suppression of positive responses.
+3. **Negative Rejection loss** — Gradient direction ("don't be disease" to top2~k) conflicts with Top-1 CE ("be this disease"), causing progressive suppression of positive responses.

 ---